tedirghazali/alga-css/README.md

 md_pdRight_7
 ```

-## Utility and Mixin
+## Mixin and Composing CSS Component
-For getting CSS utility, I provide a custom property which is `ref`.
+For composing CSS utility, I provide a custom property which is `ref`.

 ```css
 .className {